CZ-NIC/dns-probe/doc/manpages/dns-probe-af.rst

 Options
 -------

-.. program:: dns-probe-af

-.. option:: -i <INTERFACE>
+.. option:: -i interface

-   Network interface name to listen on.
+   Listen on the network interface with the given name, such as ``eth0``.

-.. option:: -p <PCAP>
+.. option:: -p pcap

-   Input PCAP file.
+   Read input from the given PCAP file.

 .. option:: -r

    Indicates raw PCAP format.

-.. option:: -l <LOGFILE>
+.. option:: -l logfile

-   Logging messages are written to LOGFILE instead of standard output.
+   Write logging messages to *logfile* instead of standard output.

 .. option:: -h